Gov. Kelly: Mask mandate about social responsibility, not personal freedom

 There have been nearly 4,500 new coronavirus cases in the past two weeks and 16 more deaths.

-Kelly said many cases are coming from places like like bars and restaurants.
-She said new data is showing just how important wearing a mask is to stopping the spread.
+Kelly said many cases are coming from places like bars and restaurants.
+She said new data is showing just how important wearing a mask is to stop the spread.

 Kelly announced at her press conference on Monday that Kansas will stay in Phase 3 of the state’s reopening guidelines.
 That recommends against gatherings of more than 45 people.